martijndeh/fire/README.md

     $scope.value = MyService.getValue();
 });

-// This is an isomorphic service, available in both the front- and the back-end. app.service(function MyService() {
+// This is an universal service, available in both the front- and the back-end. app.service(function MyService() {
     this.getValue = function() {
         return 123;